-North Carolina Wage and Hours Claim Lawyer
+Fight for What’s Yours with a North Carolina Wage and Hour Lawyer

 If you are an employee with a proven minimum wage or overtime claim in North Carolina, you may be eligible for all of your unpaid wages.
 You may also qualify for additional compensation known as “liquidated damages,” which can amount to thousands of dollars.

 Is Your Company Stealing Your Wages?

 You may be a victim of wage theft without realizing it.
 The Economic Policy Institute (EPI) defines wage theft as “the failure to pay workers the full wages to which they are legally entitled.”